-Trump, Unlikely Champion Of Anti-Abortion Rights Movement, To Address March For Life
+'You Love Every Child': President Trump Addresses March For Life

 "It bothers me personally because I would love to see this become a nonpartisan issue," she says.
 "To me, this is a human rights issue.
 And it's not something that should be tied to the GOP or one religious institution.
 It should be about people who believe that abortion is violence against the weakest and most vulnerable human beings in the human family."

 This year's march will come just ahead of events this weekend planned to mark the first anniversary of the Women's March.
-The event, which drew millions of women and their families and friends to Washington, D.C. and other cities around the world the day after Trump's inauguration, was seen as a repudiation of Trump's views on women's rights, racial equality, immigration and other issues.
+The event, which drew millions of women and their families and friends to Washington, D.C., and other cities around the world the day after Trump's inauguration, was seen as a repudiation of Trump's views on women's rights, racial equality, immigration and other issues.

-Other speakers at the March for Life include Roman Catholic leaders; Pam Tebow, the mother of former NFL quarterback Tim Tebow known for his conservative Christian beliefs; and several members of Congress who oppose abortion rights, including House Speaker Paul Ryan and Rep. Dan Lipinski, a Democrat from Illinois.
+Other speakers at the March for Life include Roman Catholic leaders; Pam Tebow, the mother of former NFL quarterback Tim Tebow, who is known for his conservative Christian beliefs; and several members of Congress who oppose abortion rights, including House Speaker Paul Ryan and Rep. Dan Lipinski, a Democrat from Illinois.

+Adrienne St. Clair, an NPR National Desk intern, contributed to this report.